 It’s the harvest season, which means fresh squash is everywhere.
 I love butternut squash because it’s slightly sweet, develops a really nice flavor after roasting, and it goes so well with sausage and sage.

 I decided to bring all three elements together in this soup: the base is of course roasted butternut squash puree.
 It’s blended with chicken stock and warming spices, sage, onion, and garlic, sautéed in butter, then a swirl of half and half for added creaminess.
-I added crispy sage, roasted pepitas, and sour cream as a garnish for a visually stunning, absolutely delicious, silky, savory fall soup recipe.
+To make this soup Whole30 compliant, simply substitute full fat coconut milk for the heavy cream.
+I added crispy sage, roasted pepitas, and sour cream (also omit for whole30) as a garnish for a visually stunning, absolutely delicious, silky, savory fall soup recipe.
 This is a fast favorite that the whole family will love.

 How to cut butternut squash?